seanjames777/SML-Language-Definition/README.md

 On Windows, the build system executes the "sml.bat" file installed by the SML installer.
 This file should be on the PATH, so should work automatically.

+The build system captures error output with a regular expression, so double clicking on an error in the output window will take you to the file and line on which the error occured.
+Alternatively, use F4 and Shift+F4 to cycle through errors.

 # Troubleshooting

 First, try closing all files, quitting Sublime, deleting the .cache files in the